-The Web interface application and the Telnet interface provide different ways to access the same internal-switching firmware and configure it.
+The Web interface and the Telnet program provide different ways to access the same internal-switching firmware and configure it.

-- If your system application requires that you use the Web interface application, see "Configuring the switch through the switch browser-based interface" on page 21 for additional information. - If your system application requires that you use the SSHv2/Telnet client software, see "Configuring the switch through the SSHv2/Telnet interface" for additional information.
+- If your system application requires that you use the Web interface program, see "Configuring the switch through the switch browser-based interface" on page 21 for additional information. - If your system application requires that you use the Telnet program, see "Configuring the switch through the Telnet interface" on page 20 for additional information.